IDEOorg/steps-guide-housing/README.md

 ## License

 This project is licensed under the MIT license.
-The license can be read [here](LICENSE)
+The license can be read [here](LICENSE).

 ## Other Open Source Licenses